ststoryweaver/NAIWeaver/README.md

 A cross-platform frontend for NovelAI's image generation API (Diffusion V4.5).
 Built with Flutter for Windows, Android, and Web.

-Check out the github page, https://ststoryweaver.github.io/NAIWeaver/
+Check out the github page to test it out, https://ststoryweaver.github.io/NAIWeaver/

 ## Features